How to QA Smart Contracts on Blockchain

 Bug Bounties and Public Review

-After deploying the smart contracts to the Mainnet, it may be advantageous to initiate a bug bounty program, thereby encouraging the wider community to examine your code.
-This incentivizes external security experts and enthusiasts to identify and report any residual bugs or security vulnerabilities that internal testing may have missed.
-A widely recognized tool for bug bounty programs in the realm of smart contracts is Immunefi.
+After deploying the smart contracts to the Mainnet, initiating a bug bounty program may be advantageous and encourage the wider community to examine your code.
+This incentivizes external security experts and enthusiasts to identify and report any residual bugs or vulnerabilities internal testing may have missed.
+Immunefi is a widely recognized tool for bug bounty programs in the realm of smart contracts.

-• Immunefi: Is the premier bug bounty platform for smart contracts and DeFi projects, where security researchers review code, disclose vulnerabilities, get paid, and make crypto safer.
+• Immunefi: This is the premier bug bounty platform for smart contracts and DeFi projects, where security researchers review code, disclose vulnerabilities, get paid, and make crypto safer.

 Immunefi Bounty List: